Yangjianzin/MySQL_Learn/Readme.md

-## this is my learning MySQL record
+## this is my learning SQL Process